 Facebook CPM & Ad Metrics: Regional Trends

-Changing face of Facebook app install campaigns worldwide
+Changing the face of Facebook app install campaigns worldwide

-Mobile apps have become an integral part of the users’ life at present.
+Mobile apps have become an integral part of users’ life at present.
 An average user spends almost 88% of the mobile usage time on apps.
-This led to the investigation on the Cost of App Install campaigns (CPI) through Facebook platform.
-Among the studied nations, Brazil had the lowest app install cost at $1.00 while New Zealand stayed at a high $6.16.
-Sweden ($5.28), Australia ($5.22), Canada ($4.72) and Germany ($4.52) were on the higher side while Malaysia ($1.02), Turkey ($1.15) and Italy ($1.78) were on the lower side.
-US ($3.04), France ($3.06) and the UK ($3.67) were safely placed in the center of the chart, probably a depiction of how the app economy is stabilizing in these regions.
+This led to the investigation of the Cost of App Install campaigns (CPI) through the Facebook platform.
+Among the studied nations, Brazil had the lowest app install cost at $1.00 while New Zealand stayed at a high of $6.16.
+Sweden ($5.28), Australia ($5.22), Canada ($4.72), and Germany ($4.52) were on the higher side while Malaysia ($1.02), Turkey ($1.15), and Italy ($1.78) were on the lower side.
+US ($3.04), France ($3.06), and the UK ($3.67) were safely placed in the center of the chart, probably a depiction of how the app economy is stabilizing in these regions.
 However, the mobile app CTR was found to be independent of CPI.
-Countries like Australia and New Zealand that had the highest CPIs were lingering in the CTR race with mere 0.64% and 0.67% respectively.
+Countries like Australia and New Zealand that had the highest CPIs were lingering in the CTR race with a mere 0.64% and 0.67% respectively.
 On the other hand, Malaysia and Brazil with a CPI of $1 had CTR of 0.98% and 1.08% respectively.
 Japan had the highest CTR of 1.26%.
-The US secured a position towards the higher side with 0.97%.
+The US secured a position on the higher side with 0.97%.

 Mobile overtakes the desktop space